 “Please let me know if there’s anything I can do!”
 That’s what we’re all trained to say when someone we care about is having a tough time.
 However, that phrase puts the burden on the other person to ask you for a favor.

 A more effective way to support someone with migraine is to suggest some things you can do: “Can I get dinner delivered to you on Thursday?”
 “Want me to grab your CEFALY from upstairs?”
 “I’ll tell him you can’t make it tonight.”
-All your friend has to say is, “Thank you.”
+Then, all your friend has to say is, “Thank you.”

 Avoid their triggers.